 Beautiful Small Bathrooms

-These five bathrooms prove that good things do indeed come in small packages.
+These 5 bathrooms prove that good things do indeed come in small packages.

 Synopsis: If your house is small, your bathroom probably is, too.
-But that doesn’t mean it can’t be a showcase for smart layout, innovative storage, and great-looking fixtures and materials.
-This article profiles five bathrooms that demonstrate the design potential in small spaces.
+But small spaces can be showcases for smart layout, innovative storage, and great-looking fixtures and materials.
+This article profiles five bathrooms that show how to get more out of less.

 Chances are if you live in a small house, you also live with a small bath.
 But that doesn’t mean that you’re limited to a room with a lackluster layout and tiresome materials.
 With thoughtful floor plans, innovative storage solutions, and well-appointed fixtures and materials, these five small baths show how they make the most of the space they’ve got.

-A bedroom-suite bath carved out of closet space
+A suite bath carved out of closet space

 Cool colors, warm floor